glowiep/Fullstack-FastAPI/README.md

 ## 💁‍♀️ How to use

 - Clone locally and install packages with pip using `pip install -r requirements.txt`
-- Run locally using `python -m backend.app.main`
+- Run locally using `python -m backend.app.main` or `python3 -m backend.fastapi.main`

 ## 📝 Notes